 - Large financial reserves: To mitigate the risk of default, most lenders require jumbo borrowers to have sufficient upfront financial reserves — up to 20 percent of the value of the loan.

-As a nonconforming loan, jumbo mortgages can differ greatly from each other depending on the lender, so it is important to shop around.
+As a nonconforming loan, jumbo mortgages can differ greatly from each other depending on the lender, so it is important to shop around and compare lenders.

 Typically, the following conditions apply:

 - Large down payment: Given the larger size of the mortgage, jumbo loans typically require a down payment of 15 percent to 30 percent.
 While lower down payment options exist, it will increase the interest rate of the loan.

 - No mortgage insurance: Jumbo loans usually do not require mortgage insurance, because the lender has received a large down payment and vetted your financials and credit score.
 If you make a down payment of less than 20 percent, mortgage insurance may be required.